 How will it be decided whether an e-learning day will be used?

-The district will determine whether an e-learning day will be used based on specific circumstances (such as severe weather cancellations), and will communicate the decision with students, parents, and staff as outlined in the Emergency and Severe Weather Notifications web page.
+The district will determine whether an e-learning day will be used based on specific circumstances (such as severe weather cancellations) and will communicate the decision with students, parents, and staff.
+Emergency and Severe Weather Notifications are outlined on the website.

 How is attendance taken?

 Teachers will take attendance based on student participation in asynchronous e-Learning activities such as forms, assignments, activities, etc. that are completed on the e-Learning day.

 Students who are not able to complete work on an e-Learning day should follow normal absence reporting procedures.